 Salted Caramel Apple Cider Martini

-- 2 tsp salted caramel sauce, divided - (see notes for alternative caramel sauce)
+- 2 teaspoon salted caramel sauce, divided - (see notes for alternative caramel sauce)

 - 1 oz apple cider